Olive production in Provence goes back a long way - back to the Ancient Greeks, in fact. On this page we explore this long and surprising history.

 Eight regions in France - mainly in Provence - enjoy an AOP (appellation d'origine protégée), a status awarded by the European Union which guarantees an oil's geographical origins and its conditions of production.
 These eight regions are the Vallée des Baux de Provence, Aix en Provence, Haute Provence, Provence, Nice, Nîmes, Nyons and Corsica.

-A word of warning: a bottle of olive oil might sport an artistic label but inspect the small print carefully.
+A word of warning: a bottle of olive oil might sport an artistic label but do read the small print carefully.
 If it includes the words Communauté Européenne (or the initials CE), the oil is almost certainly a Spanish import.

 It is also not unknown for dealers to rebottle and relabel cheap oil as a provençal AOC - this applies especially to oil sold on market stalls - although the professional body AFIDOL (l'Association Française Interprofessionnelle de l'Olive) does its best to control this with anonymous inspections.